Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 #### Bottom-Up Parsing
 Goal: Construct a parse tree for an input string beginning at the leaves and working towards the root.

-Essentially the process of reducing the string to the start symbol.
+- Essentially the process of reducing the string to the start symbol.

-Bottom-up parsing constructs the right-most derivation in reverse.
+- Bottom-up parsing constructs the right-most derivation in reverse.

+Bottom-up parsers can be written for the set of grammars known as **LR** grammars.